About Englehart

 Welcome to Englehart, known as the Little Town with the Big Heart.

-after Chairman Jacob Lewis Englehart.
+The Town of Englehart was created when the building of the Temiskaming and Northern Ontario (T&NO) Railway and named after Chairman Jacob Lewis Englehart.
 The Town of Englehart was incorporated in January 1908.
 Englehart served as the half-way point between North Bay and what is now Cochrane where the T&NO Railway met with the newly formed Transcontinental Railway (now the CNR).

-Englehart is a quaint centrally located Town in the District of Temiskaming along the Highway 11 Trans Canada corridor.
+Englehart is a quaint, centrally located Town in the District of Temiskaming along the Highway 11 Trans Canada corridor.
 Englehart is a progressive, family oriented municipality that is always welcoming of new residents.

 Whether you are a resident or visitor, Englehart welcomes you with open arms.